json420/degu/doc/rgi.rst

-When needed, the RGI request handler callable can add additionally information to the *connection* ``dict``, and this same connection ``dict`` instance will be persistent throughout all request handled during the connections lifetime.
+When needed, the RGI request handler callable can add additionally information to the *connection* ``dict``, and this same connection ``dict`` instance will be persistent throughout all request handled during the connection's lifetime.

 In order to avoid conflicts with additional *connection* information that may be added by future RGI servers, and to avoid conflicts with information added by a